What is Birria Ramen?

 - Heat oil in a large pot over medium-high heat.

 - Season the meat with salt and pepper, then sear on all sides until browned.
-Yes, we are make a beef stew.
+Yes, we’re basically making a beef stew here.

 - Transfer the beef and sauce to a slow cooker and cook until tender and easy to shred.